iSarmad/SFM-MATLAB/README.md

 ### Teaser
 ![alt text](https://github.com/iSarmad/SFM-MATLAB/blob/master/SFM2.png)

-Note: This repository is under construction.
-Thank you for your patience.
 This repository is the implementation of "Structure From Motion from Multiple Views" in MATLAB.
 Refer to following for in depth understanding:

 * [Photo Tourism](http://phototour.cs.washington.edu/Photo_Tourism.pdf) Photo Tourism: Exploring Photo Collections in 3D